 While internet outage of this large a scale is unlikely for SMEs, the crux of the downtime problem remains the same—a lack of link diversity.
-This is easily prevented through load balancing.
-A good load balancer can cut internet downtime to virtually zero by automatically rerouting to a backup connection when one link fails.
+This is easily prevented with a 4G failover network in place, cutting internet downtime to virtually zero by automatically rerouting to a 4G network connection when your primary network fails.

 Making your voice heard with digital marketing

 5 critical online marketing tools to stay on trend

 Your business can reach optimum potential even in hostile economic climates